AqdamNaseem/Docker/README.md

 - Features : Most of the big features in containers are still in development phase like a security tracking system, monitoring system, etc.

 ## Docker overview
 Docker is an open platform for developing, shipping, and running applications.
-Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
-With Docker, you can manage your infrastructure in the same ways you manage your applications.
-By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production

-Docker provides the ability to package and run an application in a loosely isolated environment called a container.
+It provides the ability to package and run an application in a loosely isolated environment called a container.
 The isolation and security allow you to run many containers simultaneously on a given host.
 Containers are lightweight because they don’t need the extra load of a hypervisor, but run directly within the host machine’s kernel.
 This means you can run more containers on a given hardware combination than if you were using virtual machines.
 You can even run Docker containers within host machines that are actually virtual machines!

+By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production

 Docker provides tooling and a platform to manage the lifecycle of your containers: